top of page

 Postpartum hemorrhage (PPH) is a serious obstetric emergency and is the single most important cause of maternal mortality globally.
 Research has shown that deaths caused by PPH are preventable if recognized early.

-WHO recommends manual aorta compression to achieve a temporarily reduction in bleeding before and during definitive treatment but this is not widely used.
+WHO recommends manual aortic compression to achieve a temporarily reduction in bleeding before and during definitive treatment but this is not widely used.

 Clinicians about external aortic compression